Armenian cuisine: Fruits and other sweets

+The main ingredients in Armenian sweets are honey, fruits, nuts, yogurt and sesame.
+Both dried and fresh fruits are used.
+There are many fruit-based Armenian desserts including smoked peaches and nuts cooked in honey and various fruit compotes.
+Sweet sujukh (called churchkhela in Georgia) are nuts that are coated in fruit must, or juice.
+Matzoon, and nuts, that are sweetened with honey, are a popular dessert in Armenia.
+Cinnamon is heavily used as spice for desserts like apricot compote, and kurabiye (a type of cookie).

-Apricots hold an important place in Armenia and Its dessert culture.
-The apricot (սալոր) species prunus armeniaca is named after Armenia.
-The scientific name armeniaca was first used by Gaspard Bauhin in his Pinax Theatri Botanici (page 442), referring to the species as Mala armeniaca "Armenian apple".
+The apricot species Prunus armeniaca is named after Armenia.
+The scientific name armeniaca was first used by Gaspard Bauhin in his Pinax Theatri Botanici(page 442), referring to the species as Mala armeniaca "Armenian apple".
 It is sometimes stated that this came from Pliny the Elder, but it was not used by Pliny.
 Linnaeus took up Bauhin's epithet in the first edition of his Species Plantarum in 1753.
-Armenian peaches (դեղձ) were reportedly traded westward during the era of Alexander the Great.
-Nowadays, smoked peaches and nuts cooked in honey is a popular dessert.
-One Soviet-era writer reports that Armenia's apricots, peaches, walnuts and quinces are "equal or superior to the world's best grades".
+Armenian and Persian peaches were reportedly traded westward during the era of Alexander the Great.
+One Soviet-era writer reports that Armenia's apricots, peaches, walnuts and quince are "equal or superior to the world's best grades".
 Another writes "Armenian peaches are famous, and her brandies are popular throughout the world".
-Mulberries (Թութ) have also been used since ancient times and can be used in multiple ways, as in gata, compotes, soaked in water as a kind of soup, or even in pilafs.
 Grapes, figs, and pomegranates are also popular.
+Grapes and apricots are commonly used to make bastegh (պաստեղ), a dried "fruit leather" that resembles Fruit Roll-Ups.
+Alani (ալանի) are pitted dried fruits stuffed with ground walnuts and sugar.